simutool/general/README.md

 - The organization-wide data management problem is also a knowledge management problem.
 Hence this work is both:
     -  Data-centric knowledge management
     -  Knowledge-centric data management
-- We only have two primitives (insofar as data management is concerned):
+- We have two primitives (how we conceive of them and envision the emergence of more complex structures is an interesting part, but it's beyond the scope of the current iteration of the project)
     - A *Dataset* (structured *logical unit* of data)
     - A *Document* (unstructured *logical unit* of data)

 - We achieve our goal in two steps:
-    1. Propose a simple language to *talk about* (*describe*) Datasets and Documents (i.e. semantic metadata model)
+    1. Propose a simple language to *talk about* (*describe*) these logical units of data (i.e. semantic metadata model)
     2. Embed these descriptions within a larger organizational 'knowledge base' context (itself composed of *descriptions* of activities, agents, resources)

 ## The Science